kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 @[4-7](Five iterations adding half a second in microseconds. `printf()` uses C's primitive approach to handling a variable number of arguments.)

 Note:
- * 500*1000 is one way to make this easier to read and less likely to get wrong number of zeros.
+ * 500*1000 is one way to make this easier to read and less likely to write the wrong number of zeros.
- * Compiler's optimiser can get calculate any constant values at compile time.
+ * Compiler's optimiser can calculate any constant values at compile time.

 +++
 ## Integer overflow examples